From Our Video Series

 - Represented a large regional coal mining company in connection with the sale of $50,000,000 in coal properties and related assets in multiple states.

-- Court appointed received for liquidation of coal properties in multiple counties in Kentucky.
+- Court-appointed receiver for liquidation of coal properties in multiple counties in Kentucky.

 Client representation includes businesses of all sizes, from small, locally owned shops to Fortune 500 companies.
 I am particularly well-acquainted with the legal issues unique to the energy and coal industry, the hospitality and travel industry, and clients in commercial lending and commercial development.